yehuthi/discord.zig/README.md

 exe.root_module.addImport("discord.zig", dzig.module("discord.zig"));
 ```

-TIP: make sure you use the latest Zig!
+**Warning**: the library is intended to be used with the latest dev version of Zig.

 ## contributing
 Contributions are welcome!
 Please open an issue or pull request if you'd like to help improve the library.